ang-uio/Text-Mining/episodes/09-frequency-distributions.md

 Keypoints:
 - A frequency distribution can be created using the ```plot()``` method.
-- In this session you have also learned how to clean data by removing stopwords and other types of tokens from the text.
+- We can clean data by removing stopwords and other types of tokens from the text.
 - A word cloud can be used to visualise tokens in text and their frequency in a different way.

 #### Graph